We live in an era of unprecedented accessibility. And I would like to suggest that it’s killing us.

-While trying to play downloaded games on my smart-phone, my 3-year-old daughter has called both a mega church pastor and the president of a Fortune 500 company directly on their cell phones.
+While trying to play downloaded games on my smart phone, my three-year-old daughter has directly called both a megachurch pastor and the president of a Fortune 500 company on their cell phones.

 And finally, I called a friend last week and it went straight to voice mail; not 15 seconds later, I received a text back from him: “…in exercise class.
 Need anything?”